THargreaves/into-the-tidyverse/resources/session_four/session_four_presentation.md

 ====================================

 * We now make a return to the transformation part of the data analysis pipeline
-* It's rare that a data analysis only contains a single table of data so in this section we learn how to combine tables to answer questions we are interested in
+* It's rare that a data analysis project will only concern a single table of data so in this section we learn how to combine tables to answer questions we are interested in
 * We will be using `dpylr` to help us do this using a new set of functions from the package

 ![Data Analysis Map - Transform](images/data_analysis_map_transform.png)